nirzons/Aegis-AI-Subtitles/system_overview.md

 - **Self-Healing Loop**: A **single** failure at a stride (above size 3) triggers a **retry at the same stride**.
 After a **second** consecutive failure at that stride, size is reduced and retried.
 After success, **effective batch size** for the rest of the job is the **penultimate stride** in that chunk’s attempt list.

 ### Infrastructure & Persistence:
-- **Hot Resume Workflow**: Allows stopping a translation, tuning parameters (batch sizes, models) in the UI, and resuming from the same point without restarting.
+- **🔄 Hot Resume**: Seamlessly stop, tune parameters (batch sizes, models), and resume without losing session history.
+- **📋 Clipboard Integration**: Added a one-click button to copy Terminal Output logs for easy debugging and sharing.
+- **💰 Cost-Optimized**: Fully utilizes prompt caching and token tracking for maximum efficiency.
     - **Automatic Session Latching:** UI automatically sorts checkpoints by modification time and auto-selects the latest match for the current SRT.
     - **Batch Override:** Manual UI batch size changes are detected during resume and override the checkpoint's "effective" memory.
 - **Interactive Checkpoint Management**: Saves the full session state (models, costs, context, files) in JSON files.
 Includes a management interface for deleting, cleaning, or resuming work from the exact stopping point.